b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 We begin by initializing `board` and the `player` on a move.
 Next, while the game isn't over (`while !isGameOver(board)`), we toggle the player (`togglePlayer(player)`), `playMove` and clear the display (`clearLines(5)`) before another move.
-When the game is finished just `displayGameOverScreen`.
+When the game is finished we just `displayGameOverScreen`.
 And voila.
 You can `playGame`.
 Test it, e.g., with the following sequence of
 moves: 2, 3, 7, 6, 9 - you win; 2, 3, 6, 8 - computer wins; 7, 2, 4, 6, 9 -
 draw.